 What happens when children lose their territory?
 What is the effect on their physical, mental, emotional health?

-I'm listening to BBC Sounds's wonderful #Forest404 programme.
+I'm listening to BBC Sounds' wonderful #Forest404 programme.

-It reminded me, when I was 30, at the turn of the century now nearly 20 years ago, I went with Earthwatch to South America, to a small patch of ancient forest that was in the midst of a very deforested area.
+It reminded me, when I was 30, now nearly 20 years ago, I went with Earthwatch to South America, to a small patch of ancient forest in the midst of a very deforested area.

-It kind of looked British - farmland with stands of trees at corners, by the rivers, in between.
-And in those patches of ancient rainforest were howler monkeys, and we were there to catch their urine and test it for the stress hormone cortisol.
+It looked like the British countryside; farmland with stands of trees at corners, by the rivers, inbetween.
+And in those patches of ancient rainforest were howler monkeys.
+Our job was to sit under the trees, and catch their urine in cups on the ends of sticks.
+We then sent the samples through to a lab to test it for the stress hormone, cortisol.

 I watched a mama and baby howler monkey specifically, part of a family troupe.
-I watched them for 6 hours a day for two weeks, making notes and testing their stress levels.
+I watched them for six hours a day for two weeks, making notes and testing their stress levels.

 It was deeply transformative for me.
-Because whilst i felt myself unravel and reconnect to nature, the howler monkey's urine proved they had elevated stress hormones all the time.
+Because, while I felt myself unravel and reconnect to nature, the howler monkey's urine proved they had elevated stress hormones all the time.

 Two weeks later I visited proper rainforest near Iguazu.
 Just the edges of it, but the edge of a vast forest.
 And the howler monkeys there were different.

-This clip, from the documentary #projectwildthing shows how the same enclosure is happening to our children.
+The following clip, from the documentary #projectwildthing shows how, arguably, the same enclosure is happening to our children's play spaces.

-This clip, from the documentary #projectwildthing shows how the same enclosure is happening to our children.
-This is now 9 years old, and the enclosure has grown even more pronounced. the very word 'play' is often dismissed as irrelevant, unnecessary.
+The clip is now nine years old, and the enclosure has grown even more pronounced. the very word 'play' is often dismissed as irrelevant, unnecessary.
 It's only valid if accompanies by the words 'learning through' or 'for physical activity rates'.

-Children are, as Tim Gill so elequantly put it, the indicator species of a healthy community.
-Their visible play was as ubiquitous in cities, towns and villages as the howls of those monkeys in the forest.
+Children are, as Tim Gill elequontly put it, the indicator species of a healthy community.
+Visible play used to be ubiquitous in cities, towns and villages as the howls of monkeys in the forest.
 But slowly, almost imperceptibly, it has disappeared from view.
 An unintended consequence of development and progress. but yet another indicator that the 11.5 years till environmental tipping point is coming up fast.